PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation

 \subsection{Dialogue Generation Results}

 Table \ref{dialogue_results} presents the results for dialogue generation on \textsc{PersonaChat}.
 First, we present the results for competitive baselines, namely TransferTransfo and PerCVAE.
-DialoGPT surpasses these two ones significantly.
-Using CDA on DialoGPT has deteriorated BLEU scores, which suggests that using CDA causes grammatical influence, possibly due to the random operations that produces undesirable grammatically incorrect augmentation.
+DialoGPT surpasses these two significantly.
+Using CDA on DialoGPT has deteriorated BLEU scores, which suggests that using CDA causes grammatical influence, possibly due to the random operations that produce undesirable grammatically incorrect augmentation.
 We also observe a large variance with the official paraphrase provided by \textsc{PersonaChat}, possibly due to the large difference between the manually rephrased sentences.
-This indicates easier paraphrases seem to be be essential for PCC to be effective.
+This indicates easier paraphrases seem to be essential for PCC to be effective.
 Also, the Flatten baseline reported in Table \ref{dialogue_results} approximates a random curriculum, which degrades the results.
 It leads to a conclusion about the usefulness of the suggested curriculum.
-Round-trip Translation (RT) seems not effective, which is somehow reasonable as RT was original designed for machine translation.
-PCC achieves the best among all, suggesting its usefulness.
-Appendix D presents a human evaluation on the downstream task of dialogue generation.
+Round-trip Translation (RT) seems not effective, which is somehow reasonable as RT was originally designed for machine translation.
+PCC achieves the best among all the models, suggesting its usefulness for dialogue generation.
+Appendix \ref{anadia} provides in-depth reasonings on the results.
+Appendix \ref{human_dialogue_1} presents a human evaluation of the downstream task of dialogue generation.